Absolute pitch

 But does it matter, really?

 After all, a highly precise and absolute perception can be an adaptation to a confined environment.
-While there are cases where such perceptual skills have undeniable merits, the music and the arts are lots more complicated (even in the classical sense) than just the keen perception.
+While there are cases where such perceptual skills have undeniable merits, the music and the arts are lots more complicated than just the keen perception (even·in·the·classical·sense).
+Thus, I agree with (Miyazaki·et·al.,·2018) on that music education over-emphasizing absolute pitch is risky because it can demoralize the development of relative pitch.